February 18, 2026

 - Type of repair: A blower motor or heat exchanger costs far more than minor repairs like replacing a capacitor.

 - Season and urgency: Emergency service during peak heating or cooling months can add to the price.
+Learn more about what to expect during an HVAC emergency repair.

 - Location of equipment: Units in crawlspaces or attics may require extra labor.